heioli/deep_reinforcement_nanodegree_project_2_continuous_control/Report.md

 >- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 >- This yields an average score for each episode (where the average is over all 20 agents).

-This environment has been resolved in: **XXX episodes**.
+This environment has been resolved in: **109 episodes**.
 The following plot shows the averaged rewards (20 agents) obtained during the training.

 ![Rewards Plot](Plots/Average_scores.png)

+Results run in Udacity GPU environment can be found in :
+- Main file with run results: *'Continuous_Controls_v2_trained.ipynb'*.
+- *.pth contain stored checkpoint finiles.
+Checkpoint_actor_final.pth and checkpoint_critic_final.pth contain final version of neural network weights.
+- ddpg_agent.py and model.py contain the adapted agent and model code.
+- workspace_utils.py provides the active_session function to allow long training on the Udacity GPU workspace (provided by Udacity support).

 ## Ideas for future work
 - Alternative neural network architectures for agent and critic